thewtex/thesis/plaque_strain/plaque_strain.rst

 piecewise linear pattern in all plots is attributed to the dynamic frame skip technique, Section 5.4.1.
-The linearity validates the incremental displacement interpolation algorithm in Section 5.4.1, and the increased duration of the piecewise segments during diastole shows shows success in the automatic strain assessment method.
+The linearity validates the incremental displacement interpolation algorithm in Section 5.4.1, and the increased duration of the piecewise segments during diastole shows success in the automatic strain assessment method.
 Some improvements could be made to the automatic strain assessment method to decrease the frame skip slightly at the end of systole here.